MicrosoftDocs/fabric-docs/docs/data-science/sales-forecasting.md

 - The `enforce_invertibility` parameter controls whether or not the model should enforce invertibility on the estimated parameters during the optimization process.
 When `enforce_invertibility` is set to `True` (the default), it indicates that the SARIMAX model should enforce invertibility on the estimated parameters.
 Invertibility ensures that the model is well-defined and that the estimated autoregressive (AR) and moving average (MA) coefficients are within the range of stationarity.
 Enforcing invertibility is typically recommended to ensure that the SARIMAX model adheres to the theoretical requirements for a stable time series model.
 It also helps prevent issues with model estimation and stability.

 - The default is an `AR(1)` model, which refers to `(1,0,0)`.
-However, keep in mind that the appropriate values for `p`, `q`, and `d` can vary from one time series to another, and determining the optimal values often involves analyzing the autocorrelation and partial autocorrelation functions (ACF and PACF) of the time series data and using model selection criteria like AIC or BIC.
+However, keep in mind that the appropriate values for `p`, `q`, and `d` can vary from one time series to another, and determining the optimal values often involves analyzing the autocorrelation and partial autocorrelation functions (ACF and PACF) of the time series data and using model selection criteria like the Akaike Information Criterion (AIC) or Bayesian Information Criterion (BIC).
 It's common practice to try different combinations of p, q, and d and evaluate the model's performance for a given dataset.
 The parameters for the seasonal order `(P, D, Q, s)` are similar in concept to the non-seasonal order parameters `(p, q, d)`.

 Tune the hyperparameters: